kbrbe/beltrans-data-integration/data-model/README.md

 Thus, instead of the metadata entity trifid always shows the related *thing* (the other URI without `#about`) assuming there is a `#about` section in the HTML page.

+> :computer: *As a data steward, I want to represent information about things different from things.*

 ## Authors

 Authors usually have a given name and a family name and might be uniquely identified by an International Standard Name Identifier (ISNI).